Nesurion/milight-daemon/README.md

 Note that in order to compile you need a working golang setup https://golang.org/doc/install.
 Go offers a an easy way to cross-compile your code (go >= 1.5.0).

 To compile for a raspberry pi running debian run:

-`GOOS=linux GOARCH=arm GOARM=5 make`
+raspberry pi version 1:
+`make pi`

+raspberry pi veersion 2:
+`make pi2`

 ## Config
 Milight-Daemon needs a config that contains information about your milight bridge.